Characterizing active learning environments in physics using network analysis and COPUS observations: Results

-During the lecture, students listened to the instructor (L) and worked together on a short problem solving activity (OG).
+{\em Lecture COPUS Observations} During the lecture, students listened to the instructor (L) and worked together on a short problem solving activity (OG).
 The instructor lectured (L) and wrote on the chalkboard (RtW), and posed an extended question to the entire class (PQ).
 Students were not expected to respond with clickers, but instead put their answer on a paper to be handed in.
-The rest of the time was spent following up the extended question (Fup) and talking about the midterm (Adm).
+The rest of the time was spent following up the extended question (FUp) and talking about the midterm (Adm).
 Network data was not collected at the lecture level.
+The COPUS profile for the lecture portion of this implementation can be seen in figure \ref{fig:mergedcopus2} (second row).

-\subsection{Modeling Instruction}
+\subsubsection{Modeling Instruction}